Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Methodology

-Apart from these complex Doppler effects contributing to systematic bias, one also needs an accurate timing standard to establish the long-term frequency stability of the equipment over one decade.
-Time should be controlled better than cosmic acceleration with a few nanoseconds, ensuring the accuracy of channel labeling and the distribution of channel spacing\citep{24-MNRAS19-Cooke}.
+Apart from these complex Doppler effects, one also needs an accurate timing standard to establish the long-term frequency stability of the equipment over one decade.
+Time should be controlled better than cosmic acceleration with a few nanoseconds, ensuring the accuracy of channel labeling.
+With the maximum time resolution about 50 $\mathrm{\mu s}$\cite{66-In20-Qian} and the nanosecond-level time control, given the resolution of 100 Hz(33 km/s) near 1140 MHz, FAST would also reach the same precision level in channel labelling($\sim0.3$ cm/s) as ALMA\cite{24-MNRAS19-Cooke}.
+The level is so similar to the anticipated velocity drift($0.15\mathrm{cm/s/yr}$), and no doubt need subsequent improvement.

-In addition, it is vital to reveal the corresponding physical properties(distribution, motion, and inner states) of the DLA probe and to multiply the DLA dataset for reducing bias and averaging errors.
-Undoubtedly, tackling all the factors entails unprecedented efforts and comprehensive collaborations.
+Furthermore, due to the lack of detail physical considerations, the given simplified $a_\mathrm{g}$ may only express an ideal case for such measurement.
+Thus it is vital to observe DLAs, to depict the physical properties(distribution, motion, and inner states) of DLA, and to extend the DLA dataset.